teganbroderick/Checksums-and-Metadata/README.md

-# Checksums and Metadata Application
+# Checksums and Metadata Tools

-This is a terminal-based application with several python scripts that: <br>
+This is a collection of command line tools.
+Several python scripts perform the following tasks: <br>
 * Generate MD5 checksums for files <br>
 * Verify file integrity across multiple locations<br>
 * Extract metadata from files <br>

-The app can be used for the documentation and preservation of video artwork files, and other born digital artworks/artifacts.
+The tools were built to automate and streamline parts of my former job as a museum collections manager.
+They can be used for the documentation and preservation of video artwork files, and other born digital artworks/artifacts.

+All scripts run in the Mac terminal.